Reciprocal Admissions Program

-- The RAP Local Exclusion Guideline excludes members of gardens within 90 miles of one another from receiving the benefit(s) unless the gardens mutually agree to lift the exclusion.
+- The 90-mile exclusion policy excludes members of gardens within 90 miles of one another from receiving reciprocal benefit(s) unless the gardens mutually agree to lift the exclusion.
 Please contact the garden you belong to or the garden you plan to visit to inquire about this guideline.

 - Remember that the gardens you visit rely on admission and donations to maintain their collections and gardens for all to enjoy.
 Please support them by visiting their gift shops or making a contribution.

 - Some gardens included in the RAP Directory have no benefits to reciprocate because they are already free to the public or do not have a membership base.
 These gardens help to preserve and maintain the Reciprocal Admissions Program through their contribution but they do not share a reciprocal relationship with any of the other gardens listed.